GoncaloVasc/memory/README.md

 CardPart

-A classe CardPart, faz que quando o jg
+A classe CardPart tem como função animar as cartas a desaparecer

 Código: